Projects: Sustainable, stunning designs with Entropy Resins

 It’s this attention to detail and sustainable qualities which make his work so sought after.
 Clients tend to look for bigger pieces for the home, like dining tables and desks for new builds.
 Reuben also makes smaller pieces of art, like wall lights and serving platters and is now branching out into resin kitchen cupboards and even a staircase for a new build, with all underlit resin treads.

 Some may love the set-up of the business – Solo and Reuben’s home is next door to the workshop – others may find the idea of that short a commute abhorrent.
-But surely all agree the outcomes are true works of art.
+But surely all agree the outcomes are true works of art with the manner in which he’s making river tables with epoxy.

 (Degassing chambers are designed to remove air from the mixed epoxy and lower the boiling point before a pour.
 When epoxy is mixed, air will always be introduced.
 A vacuum chamber enables bubbles to come up to the top to pop before use.
 This is not a necessity but decreases the time between pours.)